yahoo/elide-doc/pages/guide/v4/13-swagger.md

 ## Features Supported

-* **JaxRS Endpoint** - Elide ships with a customizable JaxRS endpoint that can publish one or more swagger documents.
+* **JaxRS & Spring Endpoint** - Elide ships with a customizable JaxRS and Spring endpoints that can publish one or more swagger documents.
 * **Path Discovery** - Given a set of entities to explore, Elide will generate the minimum, cycle-free, de-duplicated set of URL paths in the swagger document.
 * **Filter by Primitive Attributes** - All _GET_ requests on entity collections include filter parameters for each primitive attribute.
 * **Prune Fields** - All _GET_ requests support JSON-API sparse fields query parameter.